 - reinforcement learning

 - blockchain as an enabler for decentralized business entities, acting as the substrate for the interaction of distinct islands of activity connected together into a virtual organization

-- data ownership and monetization: the benefits blockchain can give to ordinary users like every one of us, with regards to getting control and be the owners of our own data and avoiding privacy breaches and unauthorized data trading
+- data ownership and monetization: the benefits blockchain can give to ordinary users by letting them be the owners of their own data and preventing privacy breaches and unauthorized data trading

-As a past work, while I was in my fifth and final year as an undergraduate at NTUA, for my thesis (which resulted later in a publication) I designed and developed a path-based algorithm for generating recommendations for online systems using data embedding in the hyperbolic space.
+During my undergraduate thesis at NTUA I designed and developed a path-based algorithm for generating recommendations for online systems using data embedding in the hyperbolic space.

 - N. Papadis, S. Borst, A. Walid, M. Grissa, L. Tassiulas, “Stochastic Models and Wide-Area Network Measurements for Blockchain Design and Analysis”, IEEE International Conference on Computer Communications (INFOCOM), 2018 (link, pdf)

 - N. Papadis, E. Stai and V. Karyotis, “A path-based recommendations approach for online systems via hyperbolic network embedding”, 2017 IEEE Symposium on Computers and Communications (ISCC), 2017 (link, pdf)

 - N. Papadis, L. Tassiulas, “Blockchain-based Payment Channel Networks: Challenges and Recent Advances”, IEEE Access, 2020 (open access pdf)

 - N. Papadis, L. Tassiulas, “Deep Reinforcement Learning-based Rebalancing Policies for Profit Maximization of Relay Nodes in Payment Channel Networks”, 2022 (arXiv pdf, ePrint pdf)